twosigma/Cook/spark/README.md

 Then, do `git apply --check 0001-Add-cook-scheduler-as-spark-scheduler-option.patch` to check for any errors before applying.
 If that works, do `git am < 0001-Add-cook-scheduler-as-spark-scheduler-option.patch` to apply the patch.

+Once you've built Spark, you can run a Spark shell.
+To do this (assuming Cook is running with the default testing configuration on `localhost`), you can start Spark with the command line `MASTER=cook://$username:passwordIgnored@localhost:12321 ./bin/spark-shell --conf spark.cores.max=1`

 © Two Sigma Open Source, LLC